 - Helps align an organization’s sales & marketing teams.

-According to Eloqua study of 10 B2B companies using lead scoring systems, close rates increased by 30%, company revenue increased by 18% and the revenue per deal increased by 17%.
+According to an Eloqua study of 10 B2B companies using lead scoring systems, close rates increased by 30%, company revenue increased by 18%, and the revenue per deal increased by 17%.

-Most of the B2B organizations have misalignments between their sales and marketing teams.
+Most B2B organizations have misalignments between their sales and marketing teams.
 By involving the lead scoring system, those organizations bring good rapport between both teams.

-It doesn’t matter if you are in a B2C or a B2B industry, implementing a proper lead scoring system can be quite beneficial.
-Scoring leads help sales & marketing teams in more ways than one.
-From lead prioritization to nurturing – lead scores should determine the number of resources spent on each lead in each stage of the sales cycle.
+It doesn’t matter if you are in a B2C or a B2B industry; implementing a proper lead scoring system can benefit you.
+Scoring leads helps sales & marketing teams in more ways than one.
+Lead scores should determine the number of resources spent on each lead in each sales cycle stage, from lead prioritization to nurturing.